qmk/qmk_userspace/README.md

 Enables trackball functionality on certain boards (e.g., Ploopy Nano and Bastardkb Charybdis Nano).
 The board definitions enables unique functionality:

-- Charybdis Nano: "Sniper" precision tracking, drag Scroll, DPI changes
+- Charybdis Nano: "Sniper" precision tracking, toggle/momentary drag scroll, DPI changes
-- Ploopy Nano: Ties with Host Status LED macros to enable drag scroll, dpi changes, and bootloader
+- Ploopy Nano: Ties with Host State for momentary drag scroll, dpi changes, and bootloader

 Note: `MOUSEKEY_ENABLE` do not need to be enabled in tandem with this to get the mouse buttons.
+Note: Enabling Num Lock, Caps Lock, and Scroll Lock simultaneously will tell the Ploopy Nano to enter bootloader mode

 ### RGB Matrix

-Taste the rainbow for boards with RGB LEDs and large MCU memory footprints.
-Enables RGB lighting effects and layer/host status indicators.
-Review the keyboard files to identify the key position for each LED and update the preprocessor definitions in `config\rgbmatrix_config.h`
+Enable RGB lighting effects for large MCU memory footprints.
+Review the keyboard files to identify the key position for each LED and update the preprocessor definitions in `config.h`

 ### OLED

 Enables keyboard status visualization.
-Shows currently selected layer, active modifiers, and host status (e.g, Num / Caps / Scroll Lock)
+Shows information like selected layer, active modifiers, and host state (e.g, Num / Caps / Scroll Lock), and Luna pet animation

+### Haptic Feedback and Audio

+Basic keyboard buzzing and key click audio for the Geist KLOR.

 ## Target Keyboards

 All boards use my keymaps unless noted

-- Ploopy Nano: `lkbm` keymap
+- Ploopy Nano
 - Bastardkb Charybdis Nano 3x5
-- Crkbd 3x6
 - Planck Rev6
 - Ferris Swoop
 - Barbell Rollow (non-tree)
+- Geist KLOR (non-tree)
 - DZRGB60v2 (coming)
-- Geist KLOR (coming)
+- Crkbd 3x6 (deprecated)

 ## Links